kailqq/kailqq.github.io/docs/NOTE/DB/sql.md

 #### Roles
->permiting common privileges for a class of users can be specified just once, by creating a corresponding “role”.
+>permiting common privileges for a class of users can be specified just once, by creating a corresponding "role".

 Privileges can be granted to or revoked from roles, just like user;  roles can be assigned to users, and even to other roles.